Reader Rabbit

-Reader Rabbit is an educational game franchise created in 1984 by The Learning Company.
+Reader Rabbit is an educational video game franchise created in 1984 by The Learning Company.
 The series is aimed at children from infancy to the age of nine.
 In 1998, a spiritual successor series called The ClueFinders was released for older students aged seven to twelve.

 The games teach language arts including basic skills in reading and spelling and mathematics.
 The main character in all the titles is named "Reader Rabbit".